Butlerj9/markdown2pdf/README_TESTING.md

 # Testing Framework for Markdown to PDF Converter

 This document describes the testing framework for the Markdown to PDF Converter application.
-The framework includes unit tests, functional tests, and visual tests to ensure the application works correctly.
+The framework includes unit tests, functional tests, visual tests, and export verification tests to ensure the application works correctly.

 ## Test Types